-An independent label, also known as an indie label, is a record label that is independently funded and not connected to one of the big three major labels.
+An independent label, also known as an indie label, is a record label that is independently funded and not connected to one of the big three major labels — Universal, Sony and Warner.
 Indie labels range from home-based hobby labels to highly profitable, large businesses.
 In the 1990s, the line between indie labels and major labels began to blur somewhat, and now some large indie labels are actually distributed by the big three major labels.

-Indie labels often face an uphill battle trying to get their music heard, as they typically have far fewer financial resources to promote their music than major labels do.
-Despite the struggle, many labels have survived, and thrived, for years, and many other indie labels may not have lasted forever but had a tremendous impact on music both creatively and in terms of business.
+Indie labels often face an uphill battle trying to get their music heard, as they typically have far fewer financial resources to promote their music than the major labels do.
+Despite the struggle, many independents have survived and thrived for years.
+Many others may not have lasted forever but had a tremendous impact on music both creatively and in terms of business.

 Benefits of Signing With an Indie Label

 Indie labels have more freedom to pick and choose which artists they sign.
 If they decide to sign with you, it's because they like your music and your taste.
 They are less likely to insist on changes to your sound or image than major companies.
 That means you will have more creative control with an indie label than with one of the Big Three.

 There is also a bigger likelihood you will own the rights to your own music.
 That means you can do what you like with the song once it's recorded, whether you sell it for a commercial or for use in a movie or television show.

 The other, obvious benefit is the close relationship you'll have with those who sign you on.
 You will get to know the indie label staff very well.
 With fewer artists to work with and a more intimate staff, you are more likely to connect with someone and get a quick response.

 Most indie labels also sign smaller, shorter contracts, so if it doesn't work out, you're not stuck with the same company for very long.